William Grant Broughton: Education reform and appointment as Bishop

 Education within the colony quickly became a substantial concern for Broughton.
 In 1830 he issued a plan to establish King's Schools in Parramatta and Sydney; the school in Parramatta proved successful, while the school in Sydney quickly failed.
-In 1831, the Irish liberal Richard Bourke had been appointed Governor of New South Wales.
-Bourke wished to establish a new model of education, modelled on the Irish National schools system, in which the three major churches—the Church of England, the Presbyterian Church and the Catholic Church—would be treated on more equal footing.
+In 1831, the Irish liberal Richard Bourke had been appointed the Governor of New South Wales.
+Bourke wished to establish a new model of education, modelled on the Irish National schools system, in which the three major churches (the Church of England, the Presbyterian Church and the Catholic Church) would be treated on more equal footing.
 These state-funded schools would allow Christians of any denomination, with students receiving religious education directly from their respective denominations' ministers one day each week.
 Broughton fiercely opposed the policy and believed that the Church of England should continue to be given special status and government support in educating the colony's children.

 In 1834, Broughton made a trip back to England to lobby for his position at the Colonial Office.
 The Secretary of State for War and the Colonies, Lord Glenelg, eventually approved Bourke's educational policy, while also supporting his proposal for the establishment of a new Diocese of Australia.
 Broughton at first threatened to refuse the bishopric unless Bourke's government abandoned its education reforms.
 But Broughton eventually accepted the position of Bishop, under the condition that he would not be associated with the new education policy.
 Broughton was appointed the first Bishop of Australia and was consecrated by the Archbishop of Canterbury, William Howley, at Lambeth Palace on 14 February 1836.
 He was enthroned by Samuel Marsden on 5 June at St James' Church.

 Upon his return to Australia, despite Lord Glenelg's approval of Bourke's education policy, Broughton directed Anglican clergy and congregants to advocate against the proposed system.
 The fierce backlash prevented Bourke from enacting his planned reforms.
 It was not until 1847 that Broughton was forced by the dire financial position of the Anglican church's schools to allow the establishment of a parallel state-run educational body.